TrellixVulnTeam/swahilipython_SCMU/Doc/library/hashlib.rst

 created by *Jean-Philippe Aumasson*, *Luca Henzen*, *Willi Meier*, and *Raphael C.-W. Phan*.

-It uses core algorithm from ChaCha_ cipher designed by *Daniel J.  Bernstein*.
+It uses core algorithm kutoka ChaCha_ cipher designed by *Daniel J.  Bernstein*.

 The stdlib implementation is based on pyblake2_ module.
 It was written by *Dmitry Chestnykh* based on C implementation written by *Samuel Neves*.
-The documentation was copied from pyblake2_ and written by *Dmitry Chestnykh*.
+The documentation was copied kutoka pyblake2_ and written by *Dmitry Chestnykh*.

 The C code was partly rewritten for Python by *Christian Heimes*.